SOTACAT

 • Server – in the field when the SOTACAT can’t connect to Client 1 or Client 2, it will advertise itself as a WiFi hotspot server using this SSID and password.
 This is the very SSID you connected to in order to see the initial factory default settings.
 Here you can change the default settings.
 In the field on an iOS device this hotspot is what you will normally have your phone connect to.
 On Android you invert and have the SOTACAT connect to your Android phone’s hotspot using Client 2.
 Note that some Android phones might work with the iOS approach, while others wont.

-Using with SOTAMAT
+Using SOTACAT with SOTAMAT